 New life was to be spotted all over the lake & the surrounding areas, every day this was a constantly changing landscape of freshly hatched young clamouring for their parents' attention & food.

 Towards the latter part of our stay, we ventured out onto the lake earlier than normal, so that we were in position in the middle of the lake prior to sunrise.
 Each morning we were joined by several pelicans, which of course, lead to some stunning silhouette images of the birds that Lake Kerkini is most famous for against the mountains with the whole scene illuminated in rich amber & golden tones.

 PHOTOGRAPH THE SPRING BIRDS OF LAKE KERKINI YOURSELF

 The photography holiday is offered on a full board, non-shared basis.
-Group size for this photography holiday is a minimum of 3 participants & a maximum of 7, plus David.
-Until March 2020, there is a special offer reducing the price to £1599 available
+Group size for this photography holiday is a minimum of 3 participants & a maximum of 7, plus Robin.
+Until mid-September 2019, there is a special offer reducing the price to £1599 available.

 All the details of the Spring Birds of Lake Kerkini photography holiday are available on the dedicated event page.